robalberse/playlistjockey/README.md

   * __Tidal__: Your browser will automatically open a window prompting you to log into your Tidal account

 > [!NOTE]
-> If you experience any connection-related errors, first try reinitializing your streaming platform objects.
+> If you experience any connection-related errors, try reinitializing your streaming platform objects.

 Once the connections to your streaming platforms are established, you can pull in one of your playlists:
 ```python